dmitryhusev/diaryProject/readme.md

 pip install -r requirements.txt

 ## Deployment
-You can use Heroku, DigitalOcean or Pythonanywhere.
+You can use Heroku, DigitalOcean or Pythonanywhere (http://lwtrack.pythonanywhere.com/)

 ## License